 Below: In a more modern direction, we like the looks of this sturdy, all-steel Piet Hein Eek Grill, which has two cooking levels and a shelf for storage.
 The price is €1,054 plus shipping from the Netherlands.

 Weber has dominated the kettle grill category since the first one was invented by George A. Stephen, Sr., one of the co-owners of the Weber Brothers Metal Works, a Chicago custom order sheet metal shop.
 Stephen took two half-spheres that were destined to be buoys in Lake Michigan and fashioned them into a dome-shaped grill with a rounded lid, and the classic Weber kettle grill was born.

 Above: We like the Weber Blue or Green Kettle Grills ($149 at Amazon) in addition to the standard black (unfortunately, red is no longer manufactured).

 Above:: As usual, the Scandis do us one better in the design department.
 Danish company Dancook’s stainless steel and aluminum 1400 Kettle Charcoal Barbeque is sleek and stylish; £161.99 at Amazon.

 Grills on the Go

 For nomadic grillers, a unit that can hide snugly out of site or travel to a park, beach, or neighbor’s yard is useful.

-Below: This compact Table Grill by Eva Solo from Danish designers Claus Jensen and Henrik Holbaek is perfect for urban outdoor spaces.
+Above: A compact Table Grill by Eva Solo from Danish designers Claus Jensen and Henrik Holbaek is perfect for urban outdoor spaces.
 The wooden base protects your outdoor table from the heat.
 After grilling, the bowl, rack and insert can be put in the dishwasher for easy clean-up.
-Without the rack and insert, the porcelain bowl doubles as a salad bowl.
-Found at Unica Home for $340.
+Without the rack and insert, the porcelain bowl doubles as a salad bowl; $207 from Finnish Design Shop.